stewartmcclure/stewartmcclure/README.md

-Here are some ideas to get you started:
+<br/>Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...